ryandens/blog/README.md

 # Ryan's blog
-I use [Hugo](https://gohugo.io/) to build the static content for my blog.
-In addition, it hosts the Terraform responsible for provisioning the S3 Bucket, Route53 record, SSL certificate, and CloudFront distribution responsible for serving the static content on [ryandens.com](https://www.ryandens.com).
+In this repository, I use [Hugo](https://gohugo.io/) to build the static content for my blog.
+In addition, it has the Terraform responsible for provisioning the S3 Bucket, Route53 record, SSL certificate, and CloudFront distribution responsible for serving the static content on [ryandens.com](https://www.ryandens.com).

 ## 👷 Local development setup